AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 #### Library removals and deprecations

-*  The following libraries have been removed because all browsers that {{ site.data.var.ce }} 2.4.x supports have built-in support for this functionality:
+*  The following libraries have been removed because all browsers that Magento Open Source 2.4.x supports have built-in support for this functionality:

    *  `es6-collections.js`   <!--- AC-18-->
    *  `MutationObserver.js` <!--- AC-15-->